Updated: Feb 10

-How do I study the Bible?
+Why do you study the Bible?
 For many of us we have asked or been asked this question.
-It can be overwhelming starting a journey to delve into something that is as magnificent as The Word.
-So, here is a good beginning to see how to study The Word for the proper meaning, application, and discernment.
+It can be overwhelming starting a journey to delve into something that is as magnificent as an ancient book of Scriptures.
+So, here is a good beginning to see how to study The Bible for the proper meaning, application, and discernment.

 Let's start with some terms, definitions, and what does that look like for us today.

-Exegesis is what comes out of the Bible, as against what gets read into it.
-(Of course, the ways we use to find out from the Bible are often merely ways to put something into it 'between the lines' which really is eisegesis.
-In a more theological setting, exegesis means what comes from the use of certain methods of studying the Bible.
+Exegesis is what you get out of the Bible, as opposed to what gets read into it.
+A personal reflection of oneself like looking in a mirror.
+Of course, the ways we use to find out "truth" from the Bible are often merely just ways to put something we think is wisdom into our own ideas, something more like reading ”between the lines“ for our lives.

 To some extent, eisegesis is unavoidable.
 We don't come to the Bible with a blank slate.
 A lot of living and learning went into each of us.
 If we really bring our whole selves to the study of the Bible, all that stuff in us will and should have an impact on how we learn from the Bible.